snap-contrib/snapista/README.md

-# py-snap-helpers - A SNAP GPT Python wrapper
+# SNAPISTA - A SNAP GPT Python wrapper

 ## About